 MANAGE TRAFFIC, MANAGE YOUR COUNTRY

-Road traffic, in our opinion, and the ability to effectively manage it, is the most important tool in the arsenal of the Police Service.
+In our opinion, the ability to effectively manage road traffic is the most important tool in the arsenal of the Police Service.
 It represents the first line of defense in the ability to screen criminals and illicit weapons in transit through the simple and effective enforcement of the most basic traffic laws.

 Early efforts with the TTPS (and our current involvement in their IRoadSafe campaign) were focused on enhancing and upgrading the infrastructure of the Traffic Branch and Licensing Office, as well as lifting the morale of its officers.